Nature40/Satellite-LiftControl/Readme.md

-# Nature 4.0: LiftControl Satellite
+# Nature 4.0: LiftSystem Satellite

 The LiftControl Satellite has one job: offering an API via WiFi to control the motor for the lift, connected via an L298N motor control unit.